OlivierLD/ROB/README.md

 Front-end UI is more tricky.
 Swing is a Java option, Python has other possibilities, same for C..., but they're all different.
 _**So**_, to make everyone happy, we will here do all the back-end computing in whatever language you want, and make it REST-accessible, with - when required - a JSON payload.
 A web-enabled REST client (HTML5, ES6, CSS3) will be able to take care of displaying those data; all you need is a (recent) browser.
-No need to deal with Android, iOS, Windows..., the goal here being to simplify the maintenance and portability.
+No need to deal with Android, iOS, Windows..., **_the goal here being to simplify the data access, maintenance and portability_**.

 ## Misc notes
 When building on small board, do not hesitate to exclude some demanding tasks, like